Celecoxib (Celebrex®) versus Meloxicam (Mobic®)

 Both celecoxib and meloxicam are effective and have similar benefits and risks.
 They do work a little differently.
 Celecoxib is the most selective inhibitor of COX-2 of available NSAIDs.
 Meloxicam preferentially inhibits COX-2 over COX-1 at low doses (7.5 mg/day), however loses this property at high doses.

 Both have low ulcerogenic potency relative to other NSAIDs.
-Celecoxib seems to be more safe with regard to risk of GI complications 7.
+Celecoxib seems to be safer with regard to risk of GI complications 7.

 The major advantage of meloxicam is its convenient once-daily dosing regimen.